 Levy calculation and payment

 How will the building permit levy be calculated on staged projects and combined allotments?

 Relevant building surveyors must provide an estimated cost of works for each permit application.
-For staged projects and combined allotments, BAMS will only calculate the levy based on the cost of works for a specific stage of a project.
+For staged projects and combined allotments, BAMS will assist the RBS to calculate the levy payable based on the estimated cost of works.

 How will the levy be calculated when a project incurs increased building costs during construction?